konsumer/konsumer/README.md

 ## HI 👋

-I make a ton of open-source software, in a few seemingly-random areas of interest, with lots of programming languages.
+I make a ton of open-source software, in a few seemingly-random areas of interest (music, data, web, radio, hacking, games) with lots of programming languages.
 I am fluent & productive in over 100, but for practical reasons, I tend to stick to just a few (favorites right now are javascript, python, nim, lua, and plain C.)

-👯 I’m looking to collaborate: making music, programming-tools (for sound, game-making, web-dev, and more) and accessible hacking-tools (especially for kids/education.)
+👯 I’m looking to collaborate: making music, programming-tools and accessible hacking-tools (especially for kids/education.)

 💬 Ask me about: Whatever you like.
 If I am feeling like I don't have time, I may not answer or be a bit gruff, but I do enjoy helping people with their projects.
 Don't take it personal if I don't get right back.
 I'm pretty busy.